 - An e-check option with no convenience fee will also be available.

 - Payment made with the BankMobile Vibe debit card will also incur the convenience fee.

 Tuition and Fee Payment Due Dates:

-- Only two due dates per term.
-Courses that have a start date during first half of semester will have “First Half” due date of 08/28/2015 (corresponds to current A Term due date).
-Courses that have a start date during second half of semester will have “Second Half” due date of 10/21/2015 (corresponds to current C Term due date).
+- There are only two due dates per term.
+Courses that have a start date during first half of semester will have the “First Half” due date of 08/26/2016.
+Courses that have a start date during second half of semester will have the “Second Half” due date of 10/18/2016.
+Your due date is displayed in CashNet.

 - If you are registered for courses with start dates during both First Half and Second Half of term, all fees will be due at the First Half due date.

 - If you are registered for only Second Half of term classes, tuition and fees will have a Second Half due date.